-The third and final economic impact survey was conducted in January 2021.
+The third economic impact survey was conducted in January 2021.
 There were 450 respondents, representing all 15 Cape Cod towns.
 The top three industries that responded – retail, restaurants and food service, and accommodations – are consistent with the top three industries by employment in the region.

 Respondents to the survey reported year-over-year revenue change by quarter.
 Compared to 2019, over 85% of businesses reported losses in the second quarter; more than a third reported Q2 losses of more than 75%.
 During the summer, businesses rebounded somewhat, though nearly 30% of respondents still reported Q3 and Q4 losses of 50% or more.